inference-labs-inc/subnet-2/docs/README.md

 <div align="center">

-# Omron Docs
+# Docs

 </div>

 ## [Setup instructions]

-Instructions for setting up your machine to validate or mine on the Omron subnet.
+Instructions for setting up your machine to validate or mine on the subnet.

 [View setup instructions →]

 ## [Running on Mainnet]

-Instructions for mining or validating on Omron mainnet.
+Instructions for mining or validating on mainnet.

 [View mainnet instructions →]

 ## [Running on Testnet]

-Instructions for mining or validating on Omron testnet.
+Instructions for mining or validating on testnet.

 [View testnet instructions →]

 ## [Running locally (on "staging")]

-Instructions for mining or validating on a local bittensor instance, called Omron staging.
+Instructions for mining or validating on a local bittensor instance, called staging.

 [View local instructions →]